-A broad set of mitigation options is required to overcome decarbonization bottlenecks in the sector.
-Key mitigation options include supply of clean energy and its integration into the industry sector, particularly electricity, bioenergy and hydrogen, improving material efficiency and recycling, carbon capture with utilization and storage and the use of bioenergy as a feedstock source.
+A broad set of mitigation options is required to overcome decarbonisation bottlenecks in the sector.
+Key mitigation options include the supply of clean energy carriers, particularly electricity, bioenergy and hydrogen, and their integration into the industry sector, improving material efficiency and recycling, carbon capture with utilization and storage, and the use of bioenergy as a feedstock source.

-To limit warming to 1.5°C by 2100, rapid and deep industry sector decarbonization is required until 2050, particularly in developed and industrialized countries.
+To limit warming to 1.5°C by 2100, rapid and deep industry sector decarbonisation is required until 2050, particularly in developed and industrialized countries.
 This requires the rapid deployment of all key mitigation options leading to a reduction of global industry sector CO2 emissions to around 3 GtCO2 by 2050 (about 2 GtCO2 lower than in the well below 2°C scenario).
-Otherwise, decarbonization bottlenecks in the countries' industry sectors put the achievability of limiting warming to 1.5°C at risk.
+Otherwise, decarbonisation bottlenecks in the countries' industry sectors put the achievability of limiting warming to 1.5°C at risk.

-For the EU industry sector, models with the largest industry decarbonization potential project CO2 emissions reductions of 73 to 82% by 2040 and 83 to 95% by 2050 relative to 2020.
+For the EU industry sector, models with the largest industry decarbonisation potential project CO2 emissions reductions of 73 to 82% by 2040 and 83 to 95% by 2050 relative to 2020.
 This includes energy efficiency improvements, substitution of fossil fuels by electricity, hydrogen and biofuels (e.g. coal use is reduced by 90% until 2050 in one model), demand reduction, increased recycling, particularly of scrap metal, and CCS.
 CCS in the EU industry sector is projected to be ramped up to several hundred megatons of $CO_2$ by 2050, with major fractions used in combination with biomass and for capturing $CO_2$ from the calcination process in the cement industry.

-Efficient use of electricity for industry sector decarbonization is critical.
-Subsidies on electricity prices for incumbent industries and technologies will likely cause misallocations and slow the rapid decarbonization of industry processes.
-The decarbonization options are closely intertwined.
+Efficient use of electricity for industry sector decarbonisation is critical.
+Subsidies on electricity prices for incumbent industries and technologies will likely cause misallocations and slow the rapid decarbonisation of industry processes.
+The decarbonisation options are closely intertwined.
 For example, increased recycling of scrap metal increases energy efficiency and electrification rates.
 High demand for electricity from electrification in all sectors discourages the deployment of e-fuels rather than biofuels in the industry sector.